 5. You’ll have an abundance mindset: When we practice humility, we will operate from a higher vibration of abundance.
 In this state, we’ll find it much easier to be grateful for the things and people that we usually take for granted.
 When we feel whole and complete from within, we’re liberated to use our time and energy for making a difference in our families, our communities and the world at large.
 All the energy that would have been wasted on trying to “keep up with the Joneses” can be channeled into more constructive and satisfying pursuits.

-One of the most compelling ways to gain an instant sense of humility is by stepping into any vast expanses of natural beauty.
+A compelling way to gain an instant sense of humility is by stepping into any vast expanses of natural beauty.
 Whether you spend time in a quaint forest, majestic mountain range, a placid lake or a mystifying desert, you’ll realize that you’re a tiny entity in this awe-inspiring planet.
 Tiny, yet so powerful!

 All my best on your journey,

 Question for you: Do you believe that you need to cultivate humility within you?
 If yes, how do you think it will change your life?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.